tc39/proposal-signals/README.md

     * to implement effects (avoid a closure for every single reaction)
     * In the API for observing Signal changes, avoid creating additional temporary data structures
     * Solution: Class-based API enabling reuse of methods and fields defined in subclasses

+### Omitted for now

+These features may be added later, but they are not included in the current draft.
+Their omission is due to the lack of established consensus in the design space among frameworks, as well as the demonstrated ability to work around their absense with mechanisms on top of the Signals notion described in this document.
+However, unfortunately, the omission limits the potential of interoperability among frameworks.
+As prototypes of Signals as described in this document are produced, there will be an effort to reexamine whether these omissions were the appropriate decision.

+* Async: Signals are always synchronously available for evaluation, in this model.
+However, it is frequently useful to have certain asynchronous processes which lead to a signal being set, and to have an understanding of when a signal is still "loading".
+It can also be useful to have a computed signal based on an async function, and to start evaluation of the async dependencies eagerly (increasing parallelism) when the computed signal is read.
+[TODO: Link to the appropriate thing from Milo.]
+* Forking: For transitions between views, it is often useful to maintain a live state for both the "from" and "to" states.
+The "to" state renders in the background, until it is ready to swap over, while the "from" state remains interactive.
+Maintaining both states at the same time requires "forking" the state of the signal graph.
+Such a capability is easily provided in React due to non-mutated state, but somehow lives within the data structures in a Signal-driven system.
+* Relays: This name refers to the idea of having a graph-native representation of state signals driven by certain processes.
+For example, when converting an observable to a signal, one subscribes to the observable and writes to the state from it; the observable is only subscribed to if this state signal is used in an effect.
+This may be implemented via the primitives described here, but it would be more organized and facilitate improved scheduling if the dependencies involved were represented in the signal graph directly, via a compound mechanism for this purpose.
+[TODO: Link to the appropriate thing from pzuraq.]

+Some possible [convenience methods](https://github.com/proposal-signals/proposal-signals/issues/32) are also omitted.

 ## API sketch